 Sometimes you may not have enough of a warning to be able to leave your home.
 Or perhaps you’re unable to leave because you’re disabled or unable to drive.
 Whatever the reason you decide to stay put, surviving a tornado means you need to make a plan to stay as safe as possible.

 When looking for your home’s safest place when you don’t have a shelter or basement, keep these guidelines in mind:

-- Be on the ground floor.
+- Stay on the ground floor.

-- No exterior doors and no windows.
+- Stay away from exterior doors and windows.

 - Be in as small of a space as possible.